-COMMITTEE:
+COMMITTEE: Judioran

+1259

-BILL NUMBER: 1359
+BILL NOWIDLIT

-DATE: 2592 CONSENT CALENDAR: YES NO
+DATE: CONSENT CALENDAR: YES NO

 OUGHT TO PASS

 OUGHT TO PASS WITH AMENDMENT

 INEXPEDIENT TO LEGISLATE

 RE-REFER TO COMMITTEE (1st year session)

 REFER FOR INTERIM STUDY (2nd year session)

-VOTE:
+VOTE: 17-1

 STATEMENT OF INTENT

+0'-69 1

-This bill was submitted in
+This bill was submilled in

-to arrive evidence Ilab
+and to array evidence That

+Toppmen Siles are being word

+Oscies Revises

+da listing appolitions in the course of

-Nospenson of the state of
+Chinal Trials - De Rupose of the fraky

-police general files are volume of

-De l'O'

-Civilal Grado, de Ruces

 expedition being to deter or delay crimal

-Researched, The bell as amended too
+geosecutions.
+The bill as amended by

-conflee grandes a effective ad appropriate
+complee grandes a effective ad appropriate

-stadad for court review of general fine
+stadad for court review of general files

+Dealer 100 000

-ad gressives the eigerland confidentiality which
+al gressives the exportant confidentiality

 The FN calls for state expenditures of \$

-in FY '92.
+\$in FY '92.
 The Committee amendment

 increases/decreases House expenditures.

 Signature

-Original: House Clerk cc: Committee bill file
+Original: House Clerk

+cc: Committee bill file